Financial Aid

 Grades for credits attempted in study abroad programs are often delayed in being reported to the Registrar's Office.
 These credits are considered as credits attempted, not earned until the Registrar's Office posts the official grades.

-Consortium agreements:
+Consortium Agreements:

 Credits taken at other institutions while on consortium agreement at UW-Whitewater will be considered as transfer credits in the Satisfactory Academic Progress Policy.